STAND PROJECT

 OLUBUNMI ISOKPEHI

-Olubunmi Isokpehi a selfless individual with the passion of helping people and at the moment focused on integrating asylum seekers/refugees living in DP centers into the society.
+Olubunmi Isokpehi is a selfless individual with the passion of helping people and at the moment focused on integrating asylum seekers/refugees living in Direct Provision centers into the society.
 She is trained as a facilitator by INAR on racism and is currently pursuing a career in community development.

 NIERA BELACY